trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 ## The `TezosAuthenticator` prefab

 The `TezosAuthenticator` prefab provides the tools that you need to connect to user's Tezos wallets in a Unity project.
-You can copy the `MainThreadExecutor`, `TezosAuthenticator`, and `TezosManager` prefabs to your scene, and the `TezosAuthenticator` prefab automatically adds features that connect to users' wallets.
+You can copy the `TezosAuthenticator` and `TezosManager` prefabs to your scene, and the `TezosAuthenticator` prefab automatically adds features that connect to users' wallets.

 ## Connection methods